ptpacket/hello-world/README.md

 1.6. array.c counts the frequency of each numerical digit 0-9, number of 'white spaces' (space, tab, new line), and number of other digits

-num_words.c is the frequency of word lengths in input exercise 1-13 freq_char.c is the frequency of chars (works for lower and upper case no numbers or spaces but you get the idea)
+num_words.c is the frequency of word lengths in input exercise 1-13 freq_char.c is the frequency of chars (works for lower and upper case no numbers or spaces but you get the idea) 1.14 quiz